Bad decision? You’re not alone, but let’s try to avoid making the same mistake again…

 Would you rather eat 20% fat-containing or 80% fat-free crisps?

-Most people choose to keep $30, or eat 80% fat-free crisps, although logically you’d expect responses to be split 50:50 because in each case there is only one option.
+Controlled experiments show that most people choose to keep $30, or eat 80% fat-free crisps, although logically you’d expect responses to be split 50:50 because in each case there is only really one option.

 To conclude

 Every skill can be expressed in a positive or negative way.
-Whether we view it positively or negatively depends on the environment that the skill is in.
+Whether we experience it positively or negatively depends on the environment that the skill is in.

-Rationality might not always be viewed positively in a social situation, but put it in a room with a difficult decision to be made, and the perspective changes.
+We might not always view rationality positively in a social situation, but when we apply it to a difficult decision that needs to be made, our perspective changes.

 Our job is to match skills to situation, while ensuring we provide the right environment for the skills to be able to flourish.